-- Midblock curb extensions are sometimes combined with intermittent medians to reduce speeds along the length of a roadway and provide a crossing refuge in the center of the street, allowing pedestrians to cross the street in two stages. - Where curb extensions provide pedestrian crossings, ADA compliant curb ramps, tactile warning strips, and cross slopes must be provided. - Street trees are encouraged within midblock curb extensions.
-However, sight distances are a primary issue at midblock pedestrian crossings.
-Therefore, shrubs and other types of vegetation that would block drivers' view of approaching pedestrians should be avoided.
+- Where curb extensions provide pedestrian crossings, ADA compliant curb ramps, tactile warning strips, and cross slopes must be provided. - Street trees are encouraged within midblock crub extensions.
+However sight distance are a primary issue at midblock pedestrian crossings.
+Therefore, shurbs and other types of vegetation that would block drivers' view of approaching pedestrians should be avoided. - Stormwater quality elements such as rain gardens can be incorporated in curb extensions.

 - Midblock curb extensions can be combined with speed tables to provide raised crossings for pedestrians.
-For more information, see Chapter 6: Intersections Design Guidelines, Raised Crossings, and Intersections. - Bicycle lanes should not be eliminated at midblock curb extensions.
-In constrained spaces, care should be taken to avoid suddenly squeezing bicyclists into the traffic flow on streets with higher volumes of traffic, particularly in locations with steep uphill grades where bicyclists may be travelling considerably slower than motor vehicle traffic. - On low-volume residential streets, midblock curb extensions can reduce the street to one lane, requiring on-coming drivers to alternate passage through the midblock curb extensions, while keeping enough space for fire trucks and other large vehicles.
+For more information, see Chapter 6: Intersections Design Guidelines, Raised Crossings, and Intersections - Bicycle lanes should not be eliminated at midblock curb extensions.
+In constrained spaces, care should be taken to avoid suddenly squeezing bicyclists into the traffic flow on streets with higher volumes of traffic, particularly in locations with steep uphill grades where bicyclists may be travelling considerably slower than motor vehicle traffic - On low-volume residential streets, midblock curb extensions can reduce the street to one lane, requiring on-coming drivers to alternate passage through the midblock curb extensions, while keeping enough space for fire trucks and other large vehicles